 It would help our investigations if you could forward details of the text message to 60599 (network charges apply) or email: email@example.com before deleting it.

 ‘Create a Government Gateway account’ scam

 HMRC is aware of a bogus email advising customers they need to ‘create a government gateway account’ in order to receive a tax refund.
 Do not respond to the email, click on any links or download any attachments.
 Please forward it to email@example.com and then delete it.

-HMRC is aware of companies who issue emails advertising their services.
-They offer to apply to HMRC for a rebate of National Insurance/tax on the customer’s behalf, usually for a fee.
+HMRC are aware of companies that issue emails or texts advertising their services.
+They offer to apply to HMRC for a tax rebate on the customer’s behalf, usually for a fee.
 These companies are not connected with HMRC in any way.
 We would advise that you should read any ‘small print’/disclaimers prior to using their services.